Aomori's sea urchin is also top-notch! We introduce its charms that are just as good as those of Sanriku and Hokkaido!

 In fact, it has one of the highest catches in the country

-Aomori Prefecture is one of the leading sea urchin producing areas in Japan.
-In 2019, it ranked third in the nation for domestic sea urchin production .
-Aomori Prefecture is bordered by two different sea areas, the Pacific Ocean to the east and the Sea of Japan to the west, and different types of sea urchin are caught in each area.
+Aomori Prefecture is one of Japan's leading sea urchin producing regions.
+In 2019,it ranked third in the nation for domestic sea urchin production.
+With the Pacific Ocean to the east and the Sea of Japan to the west, Aomori Prefecture has two distinct sea areas, and different types of sea urchins are landed in each.

 Where can you catch sea urchins in Aomori?